betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

 http://info.alphanumeric.com/blog/benefits-establishing-technology-refresh-cycle

-*Technology refresh* is a term used primarily for replacing obsolete *hardware*.
-In the IT world, the practice of **Continuous Technology Refreshment (CTR)** is defined as the periodic upgrade or replacement of infrastructure to ensure continued reliability and/or improved speed, capacity or features.
+In the IT world, the practice of *Continuous Technology Refreshment (CTR)* is defined as the *periodic upgrade or replacement of infrastructure to deliver continued reliability, improved speed, capacity and/or new features*.
+Technology refresh is a term used primarily for replacing obsolete *hardware*.
 But, long lived *software* projects often wind up having to engage in equivalent work.
 Recent examples of CTR for software scientific computing teams have faced include wide-spread adoption of new language standards, integration of performance portability solutions, application of burst buffers in workflow and even new revision control systems.
 The longer lived and bigger a project is, the more